Aleksey-Dr/moduleOneJS/README.md

 # moduleOneJS
-For learning module onr JS
+For learning module one JS